 The last “question” is more of a test that could be quite revealing if the candidate isn’t on to you:

-Offer to have your own follow-up / 2nd interview, over breakfast, lunch, dinner or even just a drink (think diet instead of regular coke) and see how much (or how little) tact they exhibit.
+8. Offer to have your own follow-up / 2nd interview, over breakfast, lunch, dinner or even just a drink and asks the server to intentionally screw-up their order (nothing crazy…think diet instead of regular coke) and see how much (or how little) tact they exhibit.
 I call this move the “Bettienger” after Charles Schwab’s CEO Walt Bettinger who takes candidates out to breakfast interviews.
 He arrives early and asks the restaurant to intentionally screw-up their order to see how the candidate handles it.

 Ask your managers to record every response a candidate offers to their questions and have all applicants complete both an application and an availability sheet with days AND dayparts indicated before they’re even considered as a candidate worth interviewing (Be sure to have management explain the demands and duration of the orientation and training schedule as well).

 If they think someone would be a solid culture fit and a smart hire - They should then code the application (with a number, letter or symbol) and attach any additional documents before passing it off to another manager or owner to schedule a 20-30min follow-up or "second opinion" Interview.
 I always like having the manager conducting the 2nd interview to offer the candidate something from the menu before sitting down with them - and then asking the candidate to sell it back to them during this interview.
 (Bettinger Not Required).